 Mark: Our customers it’s constant our customers call us and it might not be for a good reason.
 It could be for a bad reason.
 And it could just be because the doctor woke up and I don’t know, had an extra shot of espresso with their coffee and said, “You know, I need to change my implant page.”
 Well, if you have a few hundred website customers, and they’re giving you a few hundred content requests every month, that’s a drain on your human resources.

-So dental website companies are saying to their customers here, subscribe with these guys.
+So dental office website companies are saying to their customers here, subscribe with these guys.
 Grab your content, and either put it in yourself, or will charge you a fee to put it in for you.
 Now those dental websites, companies understand what we’re doing.
 And they’re not saying it’s bad, it’s bad.
-Okay? guys and gals, there’s duplicate content everywhere, look at your own website and go to what I don’t care what page and what service I’m
+Okay? guys and gals, there’s duplicate content everywhere, look at your own dental office website and go to what I don’t care what page and what service I’m

 Howie: Sleep apnea

 Mark: Sleep apnea.
 Okay, just go search sleep apnea on five different dental websites.
 And believe me, the messages will be very close to one another.
 Google’s not penalizing anyone for text that’s the same or similar on two different websites.
 They’re not doing that.
 So don’t listen to it.
 Okay.
 It’s just fear.
-They’re just trying to stop sales, or I honestly don’t know why I don’t know why any dental website company would be afraid of dental or any?
+They’re just trying to stop sales, or I honestly don’t know why I don’t know why any dental office website company would be afraid of dental or any?
 Yeah, website company would be afraid of dental web content.
-They could just subscribe their customer pulled down the content, build your website and be it would be faster for them.
+They could just subscribe their customer pulled down the content, build your dental office website and be it would be faster for them.

 Mark: I don’t know where this is all coming from.
 I just know.
 It doesn’t apply.
 It doesn’t apply.
 Now.
 If you said to me, Mark, what’s best?
 What’s the best practice?
 If I had the DWC and I was I was still concerned about that, about duplicate content.
 Okay.
 Even though I listen to this podcast, even though I understand pure logic, and I understand Google’s not out to get me, all right, I still have this little tiny feeling that maybe duplicate content matters, okay?
-Then download the content from dental web content.
-And either make it your own or build around it.
+Then download the content from dental web content and either make it your own or build around it.